This is part 2 of 4 parts describing our circumnavigation around Vancouver Island in May and June of 2010 aboard the Catalina 42, Jah Mon.

 We took on water (nearly 50 gallons), ice, propane (9 liters) and diesel for the furnace tank (14 liters = 3.7 gallons).
 This was a good sign as we have been using the furnace daily for 4-5 hours each day and this represents an 11 day consumption.
 The furnace is one of the lovely bits of the boat gear as it is too cold outside without lots of layers.
 Mostly 48-54 or so daily and colder at night.

 We motored on in to Dixie Cove again, hooked up and read the weather report we were given at Fair Harbour from the web.
 No love on the weather scene.
 Thursday had winds 20-30 and then 25-35k.
-We will try a peek out on Friday and spend a full day in Dixie.
+We will try a peek out on Friday and spend a full day in Dixie .
 One of the top all time anchorages ever.

 Count Ferrari getting ashore in Dixie Cove.
 No mean feat.
+There is a LOT of underbrush and NO trails. |

 There are a few oysters, not worth harvesting, and we set our crab pot in the outer cove this time, maybe we will get lucky.